 The Friedman Test Calculator helps you perform non-parametric analysis for comparing three or more matched or repeated measurements.
 It determines whether samples originate from the same distribution by analyzing the ranks of the data rather than the raw values.
 This makes it particularly useful when your data violates the assumptions of repeated measures ANOVA, such as normality or sphericity.
-Common applications include comparing multiple treatments across the same subjects, analyzing repeated measurements over time, or evaluating preferences across different conditions.
-Click here to populate the sample data for a quick example.
+Common applications include comparing multiple treatments across the same subjects, analyzing repeated measurements over time, or evaluating preferences across different conditions. for a quick example.

 Important considerations before using Friedman Test: